 In the second scenario at the bottom, the producer publishes message 1, which is received by the broker and persisted, as in the first scenario.
 When the producer attempts to publish the message again, however, the broker knows that it has already seen message 1 and thus does not persist the message.

-Message deduplication is handled at the namespace level.
+Message deduplication is handled at the namespace level or the topic level.
 For more instructions, see the message deduplication cookbook.

 The other available approach to message deduplication is to ensure that each message is only produced once.
 This approach is typically called producer idempotency.
 The drawback of this approach is that it defers the work of message deduplication to the application.
-In Pulsar, this is handled at the broker level, which means that you don't need to modify your Pulsar client code.
-Instead, you only need to make administrative changes (see the Managing message deduplication cookbook for a guide).
+In Pulsar, this is handled at the broker level, so you do not need to modify your Pulsar client code.
+Instead, you only need to make administrative changes.
+For details, see Managing message deduplication.

 Deduplication and effectively-once semantics

 Message deduplication makes Pulsar an ideal messaging system to be used in conjunction with stream processing engines (SPEs) and other systems seeking to provide effectively-once processing semantics.
 Messaging systems that do not offer automatic message deduplication require the SPE or other system to guarantee deduplication, which means that strict message ordering comes at the cost of burdening the application with the responsibility of deduplication.
 With Pulsar, strict ordering guarantees come at no application-level cost.

 You can find more in-depth information in this post.

 Delayed message delivery enables you to consume a message later rather than immediately.
 In this mechanism, a message is stored in BookKeeper,

 DelayedDeliveryTracker maintains the time index(time -> messageId) in memory after published to a broker, and it is delivered to a consumer once the specific delayed time is passed.

 Delayed message delivery only works in Shared subscription mode.
 In Exclusive and Failover subscription modes, the delayed message is dispatched immediately.